ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 Huge thank you to The Research Realm for trying to preserve a very important part of history!
 It's very sad to think that one day, these games might just be completely lost, and it's therefore very important to back everything up as early as possible and make compatibility patches.
 The Research Realm is currently led by the founder of [Manic Miners](https://manicminers.baraklava.com/) (a modern remake of Lego Rock Raiders) [Klavvy/baraklava](https://www.youtube.com/@Klavvy) - a current employee at The Lego Group.
 Lego endorses the project as long as there is no financial incentive (e.g. donations, etc).

-I'd also like to personally thank @TODO for answering any questions swiftly and testing the patches for me!
+I'd also like to personally thank [Macley](https://www.linkedin.com/in/wesley-de-vree) for answering any questions swiftly and testing the patches for me!